Cause of obsessive–compulsive disorder: Neurogenetics

-Studies suggesting Genetic Factors for OCD
+Studies suggesting genetic factors

 Twin studies and family association studies have demonstrated that there are definite genetic factors underlying obsessive–compulsive disorder.
 The majority of family association studies demonstrated that at least some forms of OCD are familial.
 The rate of OCD among relatives of affected individuals was significantly higher than the estimated population prevalence of OCD and the rate among controls.
 Relatives of adults with OCD were approximately two times more likely to be affected than the controls, while relatives of children and adolescents with OCD were about ten times more likely to have OCD as well.
 However, that familial association could also have been caused by cultural or environmental factors.
 Currently, there have been very few studies investigating the environmental factors behind OCD.
 However, in a retrospective study of environmental risk factors, researchers found that prolonged labor and edema during pregnancy were correlated to OCD, suggesting that the environment plays some role in determining its manifestation.

 As a result, twin studies were performed to show that the symptoms of OCD are heritable and thus genetically related.
 Monozygotic, or identical, twins share 100% of their genes, while dizygotic, or fraternal, twins share on average 50% of their genes.
 The classic twin study compares monozygotic and dizygotic twins.
 If the monozygotic twins resemble each other much more closely than the dizygotic twins, then it is likely that genetics play a strong role in the development of the trait of interest.
 These studies showed that the genetic influences on obsessive-compulsive symptoms were 45 to 65% in children.
 The influence was less in adults, ranging from 27 to 47%.
 However, the results of the studies are complicated by the fact that the presence of individuals with OCD in the sample were frequently low.
 As a result, researchers oftentimes included individuals with obsessive-compulsive symptoms or subclinical OCD.
 By doing so, they possibly included subjects with other, related disorders.
 Early twin studies were replicated later using twins with OCD meeting DSM criteria and ascertainment of probands, but only a few have been performed.